Cassino (card game)

-Cassino, sometimes spelt Casino, is a fishing card game for two to four players (best for two) using a standard, 52-card, French-suited pack.
+Cassino, sometimes spelt Casino, is an English card game for two to four players using a standard, 52-card, French-suited pack.
 It is the only fishing game to have penetrated the English-speaking world.
-It is very similar to the later Italian game of Scopa and is often said, without substantiation, to be of Italian origin.
+It is similar to the later Italian game of Scopa and is often said, without substantiation, to be of Italian origin.
+Cassino is still played today in Madeira, probably due to English influence.

 History

 Although Cassino is often claimed to be of Italian origin, detailed research by Franco Pratesi has shown that there is no evidence of it ever being played in Italy and the earliest references to its Italian cousins, Scopa and Scopone, post-date those of Cassino.
-The spelling "Cassino" is used in the earliest rules of 1790 and is the most persistent spelling since, although German sources invariably use the spelling "Casino" along with some later English sources.
+The spelling "Cassino" is used in the earliest rules of 1792 and is the most persistent spelling since, although German sources invariably use the spelling "Casino" along with some English sources.

 Likewise an origin in gambling dens appears unlikely since a casino in the late 18th century was a summer house or country villa; the name was not transferred to gambling establishments until later.